devsahamerlin/caas-sur-gcp-partie-1-cloud-run/summarizer-genAI-web-app/README.md

 # Gen AI Bootstrap Flask

-# `Note: I'm not the Autor of this code, but Google Cloud`

 This repo provides:

 1. A basic Flask app with bootstrap-flask for UI and flask-wtf for an input form.
 PDF parsing is also included via pypdf for this demo case (using langchain's importer).